huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a 1st year Ph.D.
-Student in the [TsinghuaNLP Group](https://nlp.csai.tsinghua.edu.cn/) at Tsinghua University, Beijing, under the supervision of [Prof. Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/).
+Student in the [TsinghuaNLP Group](https://nlp.csai.tsinghua.edu.cn/) at Tsinghua University, Beijing, under the supervision of [Prof. Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/) and work closely with [Prof. Xu Han](https://thucsthanxu13.github.io/).
 Prior to this, I obtained a B.Eng. degree from the Department of Computer Science and Technology at Tsinghua University.
 My research focuses on efficient AI and machine learning systems, particularly in the area of LLM inference systems.
 Currently, I am working on developing efficient algorithms, especially sparse attentions, and system frameworks for long-context processing to enhance LLM inference speed.
 My research spans model compression, speculative decoding, and long-context inference acceleration, which I believe are critical to improving the efficiency of LLM systems.